kunsam002/FeatureRequest/README.md

 Pull requests are welcome.
 For major changes, please open an issue first or contact the developer to discuss what you would like to change.

-## Dependencies
+## Prerequisites
+Python3.6

+python3-pip

-Python3, PostgreSQL,
+PostgreSQL,

+Flask

-Flask, SQLAlchemy
+SQLAlchemy

+Linux OS

 All dependencies and requirements can be found in the requirements.txt file